Bradley-Hower/201-reading-notes/class-14.md

 + transition-timing-function
 + transition-delay

-Using `transition` as shorthand, all of these can be combined into one, in order, separated by a space.
+Using `transition` as shorthand, all of these can be combined into one, in the aforementioned order, each separated by a space.

 Here is a popular list of alterable properties which can be used in transition-property: